 There has been no change in the recognition and valuation of this balance during the year.
 The balances reported in the Solvency II balance sheet differ from amounts reported in statutory financial statements due difference in the valuation methodology between LIE GAAP and Solvency II (see technical provisions below).
-The valuation adjustment relates to Solvency II adjustments in respect of premium provisions claims, ENIDs, future cost of reinsurance and discounting.
+The valuation adjustment relates to Solvency II adjustments in respect of premium provisions claims, ENIDs and discounting.